-Why is the Reboot scheme only available to registered charities?
+Why is the Reboot scheme only available to registered charities and social enterprises?

-Part of the eligibility to obtain the Microsoft software licenses at a significantly discounted price is that the devices they are installed on is only supplied to registered charities.
+Part of the eligibility to obtain the Microsoft software licenses at a significantly discounted price is that the devices they are installed on is only supplied to registered charities or registered social enterprises.

 If you do not qualify for the scheme, refurbished devices are now more common place and widely available to buy.
 You could try searching on the Internet or local computer repair shops.

 Yes, Protech City provide a 90 day warranty on the devices supplied.
 Note this does not include laptop batteries as due to their age, anything over a 30 minute battery life is considered to be good.
 Replacement batteries are readily available from reputable suppliers and would need to be purchased by you outside of the scheme.